-In addition, the EU has launched an EU-wide operation (so-called "Operation Oscar") aiming at finding and freezing sanctioned assets.
+The EU has launched an EU-wide operation (so-called "Operation Oscar") aiming at finding and freezing sanctioned assets.
 The operation involves Europol, the EU judicial authority Eurojust and the border protection agency Frontex.
 The intention is, in particular, to centralise information on sanctioned individuals, companies and assets allowing a better analysis.